moldavitedesign/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r /tmp/my_first_directory, remove a directory cd -, a script that changes the working directory to the previous one ls -al . .. /boot,  a script that lists all files
+rm -r /tmp/my_first_directory, remove a directory cd -, a script that changes the working directory to the previous one ls -al . .. /boot,  a script that lists all files file /tmp/iamfile, a script that prints the type of the file name